ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Related Work

-Representing the uncertainty explicitly is possible but challenging.
-Understanding uncertainty in static visualization is not easy, even for statisticians~\cite{Correll:2014:TVCG}.
-For progressive visualization, many representations are possible, \eg bar charts with error bars, violin plots, or gradient distribution~\cite{Correll:2014:TVCG, Fisher:2012:CGA}, but few have been studied and validated empirically.
-Patil \etal~\cite{Patil:2023:TVCG} have tried four designs for visualizing uncertainty on progressive bar charts, showing that two are effective.
+The uncertainty can be computed and visualized explicitly (\eg, through error bars), or implicitly through measures such as stability.
+Instability at a given stage indicates that the result is still uncertain, though the reverse is not always true: a progressive visualization may remain stable for some time and still change later~\cite{Patil:2023_TVCG, Correll:2014_TVCG}.
+However, explicitely conveying uncertainty remains challenging, even for statisticians who often struggle to interpret it correclty in static visualizations~\cite{Correll:2014_TVCG}.
+For progressive visualization, many representations are possible, \eg, bar charts with error bars, violin plots, or gradient distribution~\cite{Correll:2014_TVCG, Fisher:2012_CGA}, but few have been studied and validated empirically.
+Patil \etal~\cite{Patil:2023_TVCG}, for instance, evaluated four designs for visualizing uncertainty on progressive bar charts and found two to be effective.
 However, there is no study about the progressive visualization of an \IT, to the best of our knowledge.

-\jdf{ParcoursVis takes a few seconds to update its tree fully, with an update every few seconds.
-It is not clear if users could make sense of any uncertainty visualization for many nodes in such a short update time.
-In our case, it might take as much time or more to make sense of an uncertainty visualization than to wait for the progressive visualization to complete.
-Instead, we rely on stability as a proxy for quality, assuming that subtrees will remain stable when the progressive uncertainty decreases.
-On the other side, when a subtree is not stabilized for a few seconds, the user will not be able to infer much from watching it. } We study the convergence and stability of ParcoursVis's progressive \IT visualization; instability becomes a proxy for uncertainty~\cite{PDABook:6}.
+ParcoursVis takes less than 20\comma s to update its tree fully for our 10\comma M patients dataset, with an update every 2\comma s.
+It seems unlikely that users could make sense of any uncertainty visualization added to many nodes in such a short update time; it might take more time to make sense of the uncertainty visualization than to wait for the progressive visualization to complete.
+Instead, we rely on stability as a proxy for quality, assuming that subtrees will remain stable when the progressive uncertainty decreases~\cite{PDABook:6}.
+On the other side, when a subtree is not stabilized for a few seconds, the user will not be able to infer much from watching it.
+We study the convergence and stability of ParcoursVis's progressive \IT visualization, instability reflecting progressive uncertainty.